harshbanthiya/Minishell/ISSUES.md

 	- It seems that bash "locks" it's environment variable when a piped command line is being processed.
 		- Example : (unset HEY | env) will not unset HEY and env will still show its value.
 		- On zsh, only the last command can have lasting effect.
 			- So, (unset HEY | env) will do nothing, but if unset is the last command, it will 	work.
 	- Even ( cd example/dir | pwd ) will not change directory, and it also won't change the 	directory printed by (pwd)

+cd / pwd
+	- cd uses chdir(), which already handle "." and "..".
+	- Problem is, we need to update our own pwd, which means (I think) we need to parse the final path by expanding the "." and "..".